jeroenvermeulen/magento-solarium/README.md

 magento-solarium
 ================

 The default MySQL Fulltext search is not performing very well on more serious shops.
 It is slow and the results aren't very relevant.
 Apache's Solr does a much better job in delivering fast and relevant results.
 I have used the Solarium PHP library to build Solr into Magento CE.
-In the future I plan to build autocorrect of search terms and other features.
+In the future I plan to build auto correct of search terms and other features.
 If you have some funds available for these improvements, pleas contact me.

 ## Requirements